 Answer: Yes.
 This should be established with the patient's consent as part of the contractual agreement.
 See Section 2, Annotation 5 (APA).
 It would also be permissible to add a service charge for the actual administrative costs of rebilling.
+Care must be taken with the utmost consideration for the patient and their circumstances when revising any billing practice which has the potential to interrupt ongoing treatment.
 (See Opinion 6.08, AMA Council Opinions, 2000-2001.)
-(Section 2) (1977; 1979)
+(Section 2) (1977; 1979; Rev. 2023)